2020 Redfish World Series Rules

 - Anglers cannot purposely attempt to hurt another angler’s opportunity to catch fish.
 Any act or action deemed to be intentionally made in an attempt to displace, scatter or intentionally hurt fish or fishing in an area is strictly prohibited and will result in disqualification from the current and all future RWS events.

-- Receiving an on the water citation/ticket for any reason may result in disqualification of the day’s catch for that day.
+- RWS angler(s) receiving a ticket for any reason may result in disqualification of the day’s catch for the day that the ticket was issued.
 Failure to disclose receiving a citation/ticket to RWS officials will result in immediate disqualification from the entire event with all awards being forfeited.

 XVIII.
 Angler Code of Conduct: